 systemctl is-active tailscaled

-If you prefer Snap packaging, install the stable channel explicitly:
+If you prefer Snap packaging, install the current Tailscale stable track explicitly:

-Ubuntu includes Snap on standard desktop and server installs.
-If snap is missing on a minimal or customized system, install it first with sudo apt install snapd.
+Ubuntu includes Snap on many standard desktop and server installs.
+If snap is missing on a minimal or customized system, install snapd first:

 Verify the installed Snap release: